ayushag833/AGAYU/README.md

 Working on AGAYU has boosted my confidence in full-stack web development.
 The MSP of this platform is the distinct role-based user experience, offering three different dashboards tailored for each user type.

-The name "AGAYU" is a personal touch, derived from my name --> *AG*garwal, and *AYU*sh.
+The name "AGAYU" is a personal touch, derived from my name --> '*AG*'garwal, and '*AYU*'sh.
 This project has not only enhanced my technical skills but also humbled me 😌.

 <!-- ### AGAYU is an edtech based platform which aims to provide the best education to everyone.
 It is built using MERN Stack.
 It is quite a big project and this project taught me so many things as I have built this Project alone. <br/>